 Happy reading...

-You can read any Kindle book on phone, tablet, laptop or desktop as well as any of the Amazon devices using the app or selecting "Read Now" on the Amazon website.
+You can read any Kindle book on phone, tablet, laptop or desktop as well as any of the Amazon devices using the app or by selecting "Read Now" on the Amazon website.